pretix/pretix/doc/api/resources/giftcards.rst

       }

    :query integer page: The page number in case of a multi-page result set, default is 1
+   :query string secret: Only show gift cards with the given secret.
+   :query boolean testmode: Filter for gift cards that are (not) in test mode.
+   :query boolean include_accepted: Also show gift cards issued by other organizers that are accepted by this organizer.
    :param organizer: The ``slug`` field of the organizer to fetch
    :statuscode 200: no error
    :statuscode 401: Authentication failure